 The photovoltaic ("PV") sector is highly regulated.
-The PV plants must comply with various rules and regulations pursuant to applicable law in each country (in Spain, particularly, the Royal Decree 1183/2020, of 29 December, on access and connection to transport network and distribution of electric energy, and Royal Decree 23/2020, of 23 June, approving measures in the field of energy and in other areas for economic reactivation, have had a significant impact since its entry into force during last year).
-The subsidiaries of the Issuer and electric energy production facilities are subject to strict rules regarding the development, construction and operation of facilities (including rules and regulations regarding the acquisition or usage of land, obtaining governmental authorisations, environmental protection and energy production).
+The PV plants must comply with various rules and regulations pursuant to applicable law in each country (in Spain, particularly, Royal Decree 1955/2000, of December 1, which regulates the activities of transport, distribution, marketing, supply and authorization procedures for electrical energy installations, Royal Decree 1183/2020, of 29 December, on access and connection to transport network and distribution of electric energy, and Royal Decree 23/2020, of 23 June, approving measures in the field of energy and in other areas for economic reactivation, have had a significant impact since its entry into force during last year).
+The subsidiaries of the Issuer and electric energy production facilities are subject to strict rules regarding the development, construction, and operation of facilities (including rules and regulations regarding the acquisition or usage of land, obtaining governmental authorizations, environmental protection, and energy production).

-For the projects in operation the subsidiaries of the Issuer could face the revocation of the governmental authorisation granted and/or the loss of the special compensation system and/or be subject to penalties, including fines or criminal penalties.
+For the projects in operation the subsidiaries of the Issuer could face the revocation of the governmental authorization granted and/or the loss of the special compensation system and/or be subject to penalties, including fines or criminal penalties.